MagedSaeed/farasapy/README.md

 ## AN IMPORTANT REMARK

-- The library, as it is a warpper for Java jars, requires that **Java is installed in your system** and is **in your PATH**.
+- The library, as it is a wrapper for Java jars, requires that **Java is installed in your system** and is **in your PATH**.
 It is, also, not recommended to have a version below Java 1.7.

-- Some binaries are computionally HEAVY!
+- Some binaries are computationally HEAVY!

 ## An Overview